flame-engine/flame/doc/tutorials/klondike/step5.md

 into 2-D of its 3-D position.
 Wow!
 That's a lot of work for a little EffectController!

 We are not there yet!
 If you were to run just the `add()` part of the code, you would see some ugly things happening.
-Yeah, yeah, been there, done that &mdash; when I was preparing this code!
+Yeah, yeah, been there, done that — when I was preparing this code!
 First off, the card shrinks to a line at its left.
 That is because all cards in this game have an `Anchor` at `topLeft`, which is the point used to set the card's `position`.
 We would like the card to flip around its vertical center-line.
 Easy, just set `anchor = Anchor.topCenter`